The Ultimate Guide to NPM Release Automation: Semantic Release vs Release Please vs Changesets

 4. Branch Protection Rules

-to require PR reviews.
+Set up branch protection on main to require PR reviews.
 This ensures quality while allowing automated releases.

 Conclusion